Rome, Italy

 Application Deadline

-Overview
+Program Overview

-Few experiences rival the opportunity to study abroad in Rome.
-Nowhere else can students step between thousands of years of art, history, and rich layers of contemporary Italian culture, surrounded by world-famous churches, monuments, and museums.
+Nowhere else but in Rome can you step between thousands of years of art, history, and rich layers of contemporary Italian culture, surrounded by world-famous churches, monuments, and museums.

 Each day after language classes, you’ll head out on the town and speak Italian independently in shops and markets throughout the city.
-Living with a local homestay, you’ll practice your Italian as you prepare and share meals, shop at local markets, learn local customs, and enjoy everyday life – and gelato!
+Living with a local homestay, you’ll practice your Italian as you prepare and share meals, shop at local markets, learn local customs, and enjoy everyday life—and gelato!
 By the end of your stay, your proficiency will have grown by leaps and bounds.

 The Take-Aways